shenef/Boktai-Speedrunning/src/zoktai/any.md

 - Use ![][icon_sunscreen] Sunscreen to avoid taking damage from sunlight.
 - Aim for the eyes until the tongue is out.
 - When the tongue is out, hit it 4 times, then hit the body several times to do more damage.
-- During the black breath attack, stand at range and use spear to hit both the eyes and the body at once.
+- During the black breath attack, charge some energy and aim to hit the eyes close to the body to get a chance at hitting the tongue and body at the same time.

 During the cutscenes, enable max sunlight.
 After the cutscenes, charge energy.